Time from:12:00 Uhr - until:13:00 Uhr

 virtual meeting via Zoom

 The meeting will be held in English as a videoconference (Zoom).
-All DDc-scientists are cordially invited to join and discuss with the key speakers.
+All DDc-scientists are cordially invited to join.